-- is the exposure duration, expressed in days; t - is the base of natural logarithms (= 2,718 3); - Tis the test temperature, expressed in degrees centigrade.
+- t is the exposure duration, expressed in days; - e is the base of natural logarithms (= 2,718 3); - T is the test temperature, expressed in degrees Celsius.

-This equation is based on the 10 °C rule, i.e. for every 10 °C rise, the rate of a chemical reaction is NOTE approximately doubled.
+NOTE This equation is based on the 10 °C rule, i.e. for every 10 °C rise, the rate of a chemical reaction is approximately doubled.
 When applied to plastic ageing, it is assumed that the life at a temperature, T, in °C is half the life at (T-10) °C.

-The samples shall be removed from the oven and allowed to cool to room temperature for examination for a minimum of 24 h.
+The samples shall be removed from the oven and shall be allowed to cool to room temperature for at least 24 h.
+All post-exposure tests shall be conducted within 72 h.
 The components shall be examined for cracking, warping, creep, or other signs of deterioration which would preclude the proper operation of the device.
-The parts are then to be assembled into valves and shall comply with the requirements of 4.8.1 and 4.14, when tested in accordance with 6.8 and 6.11.
+The parts are then to be assembled into valves and comply with the requirements of 4.8.1 and 4.14 when tested in accordance with 6.7 and 6.9.